If you accept card payments at your business, you're probably wondering, "How does the money actually get from my customer's card to my bank account?"

 Here’s a point-form review of what we learned in this article.

-A batch is a group of your daily card transactions.
+A batch is a group of your daily card or ACH transactions.

 Settlement is when that batch of money is transferred to your bank account.